robinrendle/robinrendle.com/_posts/2018-03-31-the-zen-diaries-of-garry-shandling.md

 title: The Zen Diaries of Garry Shandling
 date: 2018-03-31 17:41:00 -07:00
 tags:
-- tv show
-- documentary
-- Garry Shandling
+  - personal
+extract:
-extract: Last night I watched the new documentary about Garry Shandling by Judd Apatow and I hadn’t quite expected to fall in love with it as much as I did.
+  Last night I watched the new documentary about Garry Shandling by Judd Apatow and I hadn’t quite expected to fall in love with it as much as I did.
 Quite frankly, it swept me off my feet.
 city: San Francisco